Jnadington/San-Francisco-Housing-Analysis/README.md

 ## Usage

-To access the interactive map, clone the repository and run the **housing_analysis.ipynb** on Jupyter Lab.
+To access the interactive visualizations, clone the repository and run the **housing_analysis.ipynb** on Jupyter Lab.

 Upon running all of the cells you will see graphical visualizations of various gauages for housing market health in San Francisco.